 Finally, breeders sometimes include a hybrid's parents in parentheses after the plant's name, such as Phragmipedium Eric Young (besseae x longifolium).
 In this case, you now know the plant comes from the genera Phragmipedium; it's a hybrid species called Eric Young; and it derives from a cross between the besseae and longifolium species, within the Phragmipedium genus.

-Lastly, to make matters more confusing, breeders typically don't include the entire genus name on the plant label, especially with the more complicated hybrids, which might mix three genus and have long genus names.
-For these plants, abbreviations are standard.
-For more information on orchid abbreviations, please see Understanding Orchid Abbreviations.
+Lastly, to make matters more confusing, breeders typically don't include the entire genus name on the plant label, especially with the more complicated hybrids, which might mix three genera and have long genus names.
+For these plants, abbreviations are standard, and understanding orchid abbreviations comes with the territory.